What is Robots.txt

 Your robots.txt instruct all the web crawlers to wait for 10 seconds after a crawl.

 This directive is currently not supported by Google.
-Yet Yahoo and Bing still support Crawl-delay.
+Yet Yahoo and Bing still support crawl-delay.

 Our recommendation would be to avoid this directive, as even 1-minute delay will miss the crawling of 43,200 URLs.
 This could cause a severe issue to websites with Million of web pages.